skrattaren/apf.rst/apf.rst

   Death is paraphrasing lines made famous by Arnold Schwarzenegger in his role as the Terminator.
-Interestingly enough, the music accompanying the scene in question in "`Terminator II`_" is the song 'Bad to the Bone'...
+Interestingly enough, the music accompanying the scene in question in **Terminator II** is the song 'Bad to the Bone'...

   There is an even more subtle reference hidden here, however.
 After this scene, Death will be riding towards the site of the crash in "a coat he